FDA/CiPA/README.md

 deSolve
 cmaes
 FME
+coda
 rms
 ggplot2

 ```

-The IKr-dynamic ORd model C code is provided in [models/](models/) and must be compiled:
+The dynamic hERG model C code is provided in [models/](models/).
+This code is adapted from that used in the paper:
+Li et al. Circulation: Arrhythmia and Electrophysiology, Volume 10, Issue 2, 2017.
+The code must be compiled prior to running the simulations:
 ```
 cd BHM_PS_2020
 R CMD SHLIB /Protocol_Simulation/Protocol_Simulation/hERG_Model_C_Code/hergmod.c